 Marijuana usage statistics indicate that only 8.2% would spend more than $100 when visiting a marijuana retailer.

-The average amount most people spend stands at $25 to $30 per trip, and an identical number spend even less than $10 on a singular item.
+The average amount most people spend stands at $25 to $30 per trip, and an equal number spend even less than $10 on a singular item.

 (New Frontier Data)

-The US cannabis market in the US is increasing with each day, and the latest reports indicate a staggering $17 billion sales are expected for 2020.
+The US cannabis market is increasing each day, and the latest reports indicate a staggering $17 billion sales are expected for 2020.

 However, it’s still a long way from the projected growth for illicit sales.
-Namely, cannabis industry statistics indicate about $62 billion will be generated from illicit sales in 2020.
+Namely, cannabis industry facts indicate about $62 billion will be generated from illegal sales in 2020.

 According to these cannabis advertising statistics, that’s a whopping amount of money spent on advertising over the internet.

-However, it’s good to note that the target audience for these ads is adults over the age of 21.
+However, it’s good to note that the target audience for these ads is adults over 21.
 Internet channels, especially social media, prohibit ad utilization for audiences below this age.

-Intense globalization and legalization of cannabis are already in effect, and there are different types of trends that will change the consumer’s experience.
+Intense globalization and legalization of cannabis are already in effect, and different types of trends will change the consumer’s experience.

 With that in mind, here are some of the trends that will continue to evolve and shape the cannabis industry: